 8) Recognize the need for and demonstrate an ability to engage in life-long learning;

-9) Obtain the background necessary for admission to top professional graduate engineering or business programs;
+9) Obtain the background necessary for admission to top professional graduate programs in operations research, business, economics, law, medicine, or public policy;

 10) Understand professional and ethical responsibility;